In 2014, we created what we now call The Ultimate Social Media Roadmap (in 2014 it was called the 5 Cs of Social Media).

 The power conversation allows you to show you care, show you are listening, and most importantly, allows you to take your would-be consumer’s attitudes about your industry or company and put them to work for your brand.

-Collaboration is the 4th C, and if you’re doing good with community and conversation, this can be one of the easiest Cs on your social media roadmap.
+Collaboration is the 4th C, and if you’re doing good with conversations that connect through your content, this can be one of the easiest Cs on your social media roadmap.

-Collaborating with your community is what social media is all about; it’s the social in social media.
+Collaborating with your social media connections is what social media is all about; it’s the social in social media.

 However, you can’t simply start with this step … the roadmap is truly a step-by-step plan that builds on itself.

-There are probably hundreds of ways you can collaborate with your community.
-Ask yourself: What do I want this community of loyal would-be customers to DO?
+There are probably hundreds of ways you can collaborate with your followers if you do the deep work.
+Ask yourself: What do I want this group of loyal would-be customers to DO?

 You probably want them to buy something, am I right?
-That leads me to the last C in the social media roadmap …
+That leads me to the fifth C in the social media roadmap …

-Content + Community + Conversation + Collaboration = Conversion
+Connection + Content + Conversation + Collaboration = Conversion

 Is the cycle making sense now?